mortalisk/gjCraft/gjcraft.rst

 Individuals and interactions?
 =============================

-Trust in team members is important.

 .. class:: substep

+  - Trust in team members is important.
-  - scream when you need something
+  - Scream when you need something
-  - answer if you can
+  - Answer if you can

 -----